hengzhang/HPX_Graph500/README.md

 Introduction
 ============
 [HPX](https://github.com/STEllAR-GROUP/hpx) is a general purpose C++ runtime system for parallel and distributed applications of any scale.
-The goal of HPX is to create a high quality, freely available, open source implementation of the ParalleX model for conventional systems
+The goal of HPX is to create a high quality, freely available, open source implementation of the ParalleX model for conventional systems.

 Graph500 is the benchmark used to model important factors of many modern parallel analytical workloads.
 The current Graph500 benchmarks are implemented using OpenMP and MPI.
+See [`http://www.graph500.org/`](http://www.graph500.org/) for information on the present Graph500.

 Porting Graph500 to [HPX](https://github.com/STEllAR-GROUP/hpx), which is well suited for the fine-grain and irregular workloads of graph applications.